 - Diving into customer segments

-- Capturing behaviours that may become apparent in your customer interviews
+- Capturing behaviors that may become apparent in your customer interviews

 - Defining your buyer persona ‘story’